yury-lysogorskiy/lammps/doc/src/Howto_lammps_gui.rst

 Editor Settings:
 ^^^^^^^^^^^^^^^^

 This tab allows tweaking settings of the editor window.
-Specifically the amount of padding to be added to LAMMPS commands, types or type ranges, IDs (e.g. for fixes), and names (e.g. for groups).
+Specifically, the amount of padding to be added to LAMMPS commands, types or type ranges, IDs (e.g. for fixes), and names (e.g. for groups).
 The value set is the minimum width for the text element and it can be chosen in